ChainLynxRobotics/constitution/Club Constitution.md

 - An amendment must benefit the team and can’t single out a single person for any reason.

 ## Elections
+### General
+- The club will hold elections at the end of the school year during a meeting, be it online or in person, the time and place of which has been agreed upon in a previous meeting.
+- The team must be through the ranked-choice voting system, using the 3 step process:
+1. The voter’s first choice is counted first.
+If after counting all the first place votes a candidate has an outright majority, that’s it.
+The candidate is elected.
+2. If no candidate has a majority, the candidate with the fewest first place votes is eliminated first.
+Those votes are transferred to the second choice on the ballot.
+3. The process repeats itself as needed until a candidate has a majority and is declared the winner.
+- Those who are tied have a runoff vote immediately if it is happening in person or new ballots are sent out immediately with 3 days for them to be finished if it is electronic.
+- Every election the president has to make sure a guide of how to vote and everyone running is distributed to everyone participating
+- The club mentors and/or the club president and/or another third party as agreed upon in a previous meeting run the election

+### Timeline
+- Part 1: Candidate sign up week
+- Day 1: the team must announce team wide that elections are happening and what officer positions are open and a description of those positions.
+All members then have 1 week to sign up to run and turn in a platform of who they are, why they should be elected, what they would do as officer, and a photo of themselves.
+- Day 7: All members who want to run must have signed up and turned in their platform.

+- Part 2: Election week
+- Day 1: The team must release all candidate platforms to the whole club and alert the whole of the team that the ballots close at the end of the 7 days.
+- Day 7: Ballots close and the coaches count votes to decide who has won.

+### Conduct
 - You can’t bribe, threaten or coerce people to vote for you or your preferred candidate, but you are allowed to support a campaign
 - You can endorse and discuss candidates in a public forum
 - Use resources that are available to all (as approved by coaches)